fusion94/fusion94.org/_posts/2019-02-02-home-automation-with-home-assistant.md

 date: 2019-02-02 08:35:11
 comments: true
 published: true
-tags: [ha, automation]
+tags: [HA, automation]
-featured_image: /img/featured/ha.webp
+image: /images/ha.webp
 ---

 Late in 2017 I started to automate as much as our home as possible.
 After much trial and error I settled on [Home Assistant](https://www.home-assistant.io).